Spectacular Fall Events and Activities

 Haystack Book Talks

 Tucked away in the beautiful hills of northwestern Connecticut, Norfolk provides an intimate setting for this literary festival.
-Haystack Book Talks will facilitate engaging conversations with writers and thinkers from September 30 – October 2, 2022.
+Haystack Book Talks will facilitate engaging conversations with writers and thinkers from October 3-5, 2025.
 This year’s festival requires advance registration for in-person attendees (limited number of seats).
-The event kicks off with a discussion with Robert Jones, Jr., bestselling author of the critically acclaimed novel The Prophets, a singular and stunning debut novel about the forbidden union between two enslaved young men on a Deep South plantation, the refuge they find in each other, and a betrayal that threatens their existence.

 Black Bear Americana Music Fest